Rails STI: Single-Table Inheritance vs. Polymorphism

 Single Table Inheritance

-Single Table Inheritance (STI) models are defined as separate classes inheriting from one base class, but they aren't associated with separate tables — they share one database table.
+Single Table Inheritance (STI) models are defined as separate classes inheriting from one base class, but they aren’t associated with separate tables — they share a single database table.
 The table contains a type column that defines which subclass an object belongs to.

 Let's say we have three simple model classes: Post, Student, and Teacher.
 A Post can belong to a Student or to a Teacher.
 A Student and a Teacher are quite similar: all the attributes they have are just first_name and last_name.
 There is only a difference in behavior between them.
 Adding a Post requires validation if it is done by a Student, and the validation is not needed for a Post added by a Teacher.
 Also, we want to send a notification if a Teacher adds a Post.